SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

 Check install
 ==============

-Optionally, in order to test your install of CulebrONT pipeline, a data test called ``Data-Xoo-sub/`` is available on https://itrop.ird.fr/culebront_utilities/.
+In order to test your install of CulebrONT, a data test called ``Data-Xoo-sub/`` is available at https://itrop.ird.fr/culebront_utilities/.

 .. click:: culebrONT.main:test_install
     :prog: culebrONT test_install
     :show-nested:

-This dataset is automatically downloaded by culebrONT in the ``-d`` repertory using :
+This dataset will be automatically downloaded by CulebrONT in the ``-d`` repertory using :

 .. code-block:: bash

    culebrONT test_install -d test

-Launching suggested command line done by CulebrONT, in CLUSTER mode :
+Launching the (suggested, to be adapted) command line in CLUSTER mode will perform the tests:

 .. code-block:: bash

     culebrONT run_cluster --config test/data_test_config.yaml

-Or in local mode :
+In local mode, type :

 .. code-block:: bash